Nonlocal Optimized Schwarz Methods for time-harmonic electromagnetics: The scattering problem and its reformulation

 This expression can be further condensed by means of the Schur complement of the matrix $\bfA = \mrm{diag}(\bfA_1,\dots,\bfA_\mJ)$ following the standard approach in substructuring methods \cite[chap.2]{zbMATH06029154}, \cite[chap.4]{zbMATH00949303}, \cite[chap.4-6]{zbMATH02113718}.
 Denote

-With this notation we have $\bfB_c^\top\bfB_c + \bfB^\top\bfB = \bfId$ which offers a decomposition of unknown vectors into boundary (labelled "$\textsc{b}$") and interior (labelled "$\textsc{i}$") contributions.
+With this notation we have $\bfB_\Bd^\top\bfB_\Bd + \bfB^\top\bfB = \bfId$ which offers a decomposition of unknown vectors into the degrees of freedom associated to the extended skeleton (labelled "$\Skel$") and those associated to the interior (labelled "$\In$").
 The matrix of the global problem can then be decomposed accordingly: up to a reordering, it writes as follows

-The matrix $\bfA_{\textsc{b} \textsc{b}} - \bfA_{\textsc{b} \textsc{i}}\bfA_{\textsc{i} \textsc{i}}^{-1}\bfA_{\textsc{i} \textsc{b}}\in \CC^{\Nsys\times\Nsys}$ is customarily referred to as the Schur complement of $\bfA$ (with respect to skeleton unknowns).
-With the help of the Schur complement, the expression of the scattering matrix becomes simple. \begin{lem}\quad\\ Assume that the matrix $\bfA_{\In\In}$ is invertible, and denote $\tilde{\bfA} := \bfT^{-1}( \bfA_{\textsc{b} \textsc{b}} - \bfA_{\textsc{b} \textsc{i}}\bfA_{\textsc{i} \textsc{i}}^{-1} \bfA_{\textsc{i} \textsc{b}})$.
+The matrix $\bfA_{\Bd \Bd} - \bfA_{\Bd \In}\bfA_{\In \In}^{-1}\bfA_{\In \Bd}\in \CC^{\#\Skel_{\oplus}\times \#\Skel_{\oplus}}$ is customarily referred to as the Schur complement of $\bfA$ (with respect to skeleton unknowns).
+With the help of the Schur complement, the expression of the scattering matrix becomes simple. \begin{lem}\quad\\ Assume that the matrix $\bfA_{\In\In}$ is invertible, and denote $\tilde{\bfA} := \bfT^{-1}( \bfA_{\Bd \Bd} - \bfA_{\Bd \In}\bfA_{\In \In}^{-1} \bfA_{\In \Bd})$.
 Then the scattering matrix admits the expression

 \end{lem} \textbf{Proof:}

 Starting from Expression \eqref{FirstExpressionScattering}, pick an arbitrary $\bp\in \Vh(\Skel_\oplus)$ and let us compute the expression of $\bq = \bfS(\bp)$.
 Denote $\bv = (\bfA-\imath\bfB^\top\bfT\bfB)^{-1}(\bfA+\imath\bfB^\top\bfT\bfB) \bfB^\top\bp$ so that $\bq = \bfB(\bv)$.
 Decomposing into interior and boundary contributions, with $\bv^\top = \lbr \bv_\In^\top, \bv_\Bd^\top\rbr$, we have $\bq = \bv_\Bd$ and the linear system